North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 North Carolina Performance Insights

-- North Carolina wins the rebound battle by an average of four boards.
-It is collecting 38.4 rebounds per game (107th in college basketball) compared to its opponents' 34.4 per outing.
+- North Carolina ranks 107th in the country at 38.4 rebounds per game.
+That's 4.0 more than the 34.4 its opponents average.

-- North Carolina knocks down 8.1 three-pointers per game (127th in college basketball) compared to its opponents' 8.3.
+- North Carolina connects on 8.1 three-pointers per game (127th in college basketball) compared to its opponents' 8.3.
 It shoots 36.7% from deep while its opponents hit 33.2% from long range.

-- North Carolina has committed 9.8 turnovers per game (40th in college basketball play), 1.7 fewer than the 11.5 it forces on average (227th in college basketball).
+- North Carolina has had fewer turnovers than its opponents this season, committing 9.8 per game (40th in college basketball action) while forcing 11.5 (227th in college basketball).

 Pittsburgh Performance Insights

-- The Panthers are outscoring opponents by 15.7 points per game, with a +204 scoring differential overall.
-They put up 80.5 points per game (62nd in college basketball) and allow 64.8 per contest (49th in college basketball).
+- The Panthers' +204 scoring differential (outscoring opponents by 15.7 points per game) is a result of putting up 80.5 points per game (62nd in college basketball) while giving up 64.8 per contest (49th in college basketball).

-- Pittsburgh pulls down 42.2 rebounds per game (19th in college basketball) while allowing 32.9 per outing to opponents.
-It outrebounds opponents by 9.3 boards per game.
+- The 42.2 rebounds per game Pittsburgh accumulates rank 19th in college basketball, 9.3 more than the 32.9 its opponents collect.

-- Pittsburgh wins the turnover battle by 1.4 per game, committing 9.8 (40th in college basketball) while its opponents average 11.2.
+- Pittsburgh has typically won the turnover battle this season, committing 9.8 per game (40th in college basketball) while forcing 11.2 (254th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.